+To validate these thresholds, the dataset's $sl$ distribution was analyzed (Table \ref{tab:freq_freq}), and according to \cite{zhu2020adjusting}, it exhibits a reasonable level of balance, with an imbalance ratio of 2.55.

-This category evaluates the spatial distribution of destruction within the image, distinguishing between concentrated and widespread destruction patterns.
-A binary destruction mask is created by selecting pixels labeled as damaged or destroyed $ mask_{destruction} = (mask = 2) \lor (mask = 3). $ Let the coordinates of destructed pixels be denoted as $\{(x_i, y_i)\}_{i=1}^{N_d}$.
-The Euclidean distances of these points from their centroid $(\bar{x}, \bar{y})$ are computed and compared to their standard deviation $\sigma$.
+\textbf{Spatial}: evaluates the spatial distribution of destruction within an image, distinguishing between concentrated and widespread destruction patterns.
+A binary destruction mask is created by selecting pixels labeled as damaged or destroyed ($l = 2$ or $l = 3$).
+The Euclidean distances of these pixels from their centroid are computed and compared to their standard deviation $\sigma$.

-If more than 70\% of the destructed pixels fall within this threshold, the distribution is labeled as {concentrated in one area}; otherwise, it is considered {spread throughout}.
+If more than 70\% of the distances are below this threshold, then the distribution is labeled as ``concentrated in one area''; otherwise, it is considered ``spread throughout''.

-The 70\% threshold yields a balanced distribution with 52\% of samples classified as ``concentrated'' and 48\% as ``spread throughout'' ensuring adequate representation of both damage patterns in the BrightVQA dataset.
+The chosen threshold yields a balanced distribution with 52\% of samples classified as ``concentrated'' and 48\% as ``spread throughout'' ensuring adequate representation of both destruction patterns in the BrightVQA dataset.